VanTanev/dotfiles/README.md

 dotfiles
 ========

-This was just a dotfiles repo made with windows and msysgi in mind.
-It's now obsolete in favour of [dotfiles2](https://github.com/VanTanev/dotfiles2)
+A dotfiles repo made with windows and msysgi in mind.

+The Linux/Mac OSX version is here: [dotfiles2](https://github.com/VanTanev/dotfiles2)